(I considered naming this post Do you mean there's a name for me?)

 I am a long distance cyclist.
 If two cyclists meet anywhere north of Clare, we always stop to compare notes.
 It's almost always another male, of course.
 And the conversation is about the wind, water, bikes, and so on—nothing intimate.
 The last time I was heading towards Blinman, I met a young woman.
 She was riding the Mawson Trail, solo, on an absolutely gorgeous pink bike.
 We stopped to talk, as you do.
 Instant rapport for me.
 When we set off again, I was energised, delighted, and quite deeply moved by a few minutes conversation with a complete stranger.

 Why, I wondered?
 Yes, she was physically attractive, but it wasn't about sexual attraction.
 She reminded me of one of my oldest female friends; she has the same accent, and you'd not be surprised to find they were cousins.
 But neither was it the pathos of fond memories and regrets.
-She reminded me of my daughter: strong and brave.
+She reminded me of my partner, and my daughter: strong and brave.
 She was everything I wanted to be: all the bravery and physicality of the long distance cyclist, with empathy, gentleness, and… femininity—I can find no other word.